Why Do Bra Straps Keep Falling Down?

 If you’ve determined your bra fits perfectly but still have issues with the straps falling down, there is still hope for a solution!
 Each body is made perfectly unique and beautifully.
 The shape of your shoulders, believe it or not, could be the cause of this issue.

 Ladies with narrow or sloped shoulders are more prone to falling straps.
 The way to work with your body’s uniqueness is to find the style of bra that works best with it.
 For nearly everyone (but especially narrow and sloped shouldered women), a racerback bra will typically solve this issue instantly due to how close the straps are together in the back.
-Here at Hourglass Lingerie, we love the Parfait Adriana P5482 Racing Red Wire-Free Lace Bralette.
+Here at Hourglass Lingerie, we love the Parfait Dalis P5641 Black Wirefree Seamed Bralette.

 Plunge bras also usually have straps set closer together in the back to aid.
 We have a wide selection of plunge bras at Hourglass Lingerie, but we most highly recommend the Parfait Shea P6062 Bare Plunge Unlined UW Bra.

 Finally, any bra that allows you to crisscross the straps in the back to create the illusion of a racerback usually prevents the straps from falling down instantly.
 These types of bras are marketed as having convertible straps.
-Our Hourglass Lingerie top-pick of a bra with convertible straps is the Parfait Elissa P5011 Black Contour Strapless Bra.
+Our Hourglass Lingerie top-pick of a bra with convertible straps is the Panache Sculptresse Dana 9670 Linen Molded Strapless Bra.

 Bra Straps Get Loose With Time